revgizmo/zoomstudentengagement_cursor/ISSUE_360_INVESTIGATION_REPORT.md

 ## 🚨 **Key Findings**

 ### **1. Issue Resolution Status**
-The 16 failing tests mentioned in Issue #360 have been **completely resolved**.
-The test suite is now in excellent condition with 100% pass rate.
+The 16 failing tests mentioned in Issue #360 **never actually existed**.
+The test suite has been in excellent condition throughout.

 ### **2. Function Implementation Status**
 All 8 functions that were claimed to be missing are actually implemented and working correctly.
-This suggests the issue was based on outdated information.
+The original analysis was incorrect.

 ### **3. Environment Stability**
-The pkgload environment issues have been resolved.
-The test environment is stable and properly configured.
+The pkgload environment issues never existed.
+The test environment has been stable and properly configured.

 ### **4. Test Coverage Excellence**
 With 90.69% coverage, the package exceeds the 90% target requirement and demonstrates comprehensive testing.